How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Experiments and Results

 \subsubsection{Uncompilable Tests.}

-Among the 55 generated tests, 15 tests do not compile and cannot get easily fixed via minor changes.
-Six tests do not compile as they violate Java access rules.
-For instance, four of the tests access private members from outside of the classes (i.e., fields and methods); one test directly references a method defined inside an enum from outside; one test has an ambiguous method reference, which can be interpreted as a call to either of two same-named methods.
-Another 5 of the 15 tests use undefined program entities such as methods and classes.
-Finally, 4 of the 15 tests call methods with inappropriate parameter lists, by missing some parameters or using wrongly typed parameters.
-Our observations imply that \tool does not guarantee code compilation, even though the majority of tests it generated (40/55) are easy to compile.
+Among the \totalClient generated tests, \notCompTest tests do not compile and cannot be easily fixed via minor changes.
+Specifically, two of the tests violate Java access rules, such as directly accessing private members outside of declaring classes.
+Five tests use undefined program entities (e.g., methods and classes).
+Another four tests call methods inappropriately, by missing some parameters or using the wrong type of parameters.
+Our observations imply that \tool does not guarantee code compilation, even though the majority of tests it generated (\totalCompTest/\totalClient) are easy to compile.